gerardog/gsudo/docs/docs/usage/powershell.md

 When using `Invoke-gsudo`, add `-LoadProfile`:
  - `PS C:\> Invoke-Gsudo { echo (1+1) } -LoadProfile`
  - Set as a permanent setting adding `$gsudoLoadProfile=$true` in your `$PROFILE` after `Import-Module C:\FullPathTo\gsudoModule.psd1`

-## Known Issues

-- Do not install PowerShell as a .Net global tool (i.e. with `dotnet tool install --global PowerShell`), because it uses a shim tool with [issues](https://github.com/PowerShell/PowerShell/issues/11747).
-Install with any [other official method](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) instead, or with `choco install pwsh`, `winget install Microsoft.PowerShell`.